hoffmannmatheus/dotties/readme.markdown

 # dotties
-This my dotfiles repository.
+This is my dotfiles repository.
-## Installing
-Run:
-> chmod +x go && ./go